optimalstrategy/ppga/ppga-cpp/README.md

     PPGAConfig config = PPGAConfig{}
 ) /* throws std::runtime_error */;

 /// Transpile the given ppga source to lua code.
-This function will return an option with the lua sorce
+This function will return an option with the lua source
 /// or an `std::nullopt` instance with all errors written to the given `ErrCtx`. inline std::optional<std::string> ppga_to_lua(
     const std::string_view source,